opencv/opencv/modules/core/doc/basic_structures.rst

     }

-This trick, while being very simple, can boost performance of a simple element-operation by 10-20 percents, especially if the image is rather small and the operation is quite simple.
+This approach, while being very simple, can boost the performance of a simple element-operation by 10-20 percents, especially if the image is rather small and the operation is quite simple.

-Also, note that there is another OpenCV idiom in this function: a call of :cpp:func:`Mat::create` for the destination array instead of checking that it already has the proper size and type.
-And while the newly allocated arrays are always continuous, we still check the destination array, because
+Another OpenCV idiom in this function, a call of :cpp:func:`Mat::create` for the destination array, already has the proper size and type.??
+And while the newly allocated arrays are always continuous, you still check the destination array because
 :cpp:func:`create` does not always allocate a new matrix.

-.. index:: Mat::elemSize

-.. _Mat::elemSize:

 Mat::elemSize
 -----------------
-.. cpp:function:: size_t Mat::elemSize() const
+.. cpp:function:: size_t Mat::elemSize(void) const

     Returns  the matrix element size in bytes.

 The method returns the matrix element size in bytes.
 For example, if the matrix type is ``CV_16SC3`` , the method returns ``3*sizeof(short)`` or 6.

-.. index:: Mat::elemSize1

-.. _Mat::elemSize1:

 Mat::elemSize1
 ------------------
-.. cpp:function:: size_t Mat::elemSize1() const
+.. cpp:function:: size_t Mat::elemSize() const

     Returns the size of each matrix element channel in bytes.

 The method returns the matrix element channel size in bytes, that is, it ignores the number of channels.
 For example, if the matrix type is ``CV_16SC3`` , the method returns ``sizeof(short)`` or 2.

-.. index:: Mat::type

-.. _Mat::type:

 Mat::type
 -------------
 .. cpp:function:: int Mat::type() const

-    Returns a matrix element type.
+    Returns the type of a matrix element.

 The method returns a matrix element type.
-This is an id, compatible with the ``CvMat`` type system, like ``CV_16SC3`` or 16-bit signed 3-channel array, and so on.
+This is an identifier compatible with the ``CvMat`` type system, like ``CV_16SC3`` or 16-bit signed 3-channel array, and so on.

 Mat::depth
 --------------
 .. cpp:function:: int Mat::depth() const

-    Returns the matrix element depth.
+    Returns the depth of a matrix element.

-The method returns the matrix element depth id (the type of each individual channel).
+The method returns the identifier of the matrix element depth (the type of each individual channel).
 For example, for a 16-bit signed 3-channel array, the method returns ``CV_16S`` .
-A complete list of matrix types:
+A complete list of matrix types contains the following values:

 * ``CV_8U``     - 8-bit unsigned integers ( ``0..255``     )